ShreyansikaS/javacse11projects/Rent_Splitter/README.md

 It’s simple, transparent, and built for real-life situations.

----

-## cd path/to/SmartRentSplitter
-git init
-git add .
-git commit -m "Initial commit: Add SmartRentSplitter Java project"What It Does

 RentSplitter takes in:
 - Total rent amount
 - Number of rooms + square footage